What is cirrhosis?

 Portal hypertension.
 The portal vein carries blood from your intestines and spleen to your liver.
 Cirrhosis slows the normal flow of blood.
 That raises the pressure in the portal vein.
 This is called portal hypertension.

 Ascites.
-Fluid collecting in your abdomen.
+Fluid collecting in your belly.
 This can become infected.

 Easy bruising and severe bleeding.
 This happens when the liver stops making proteins that are needed for your blood to clot.